99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - value: 128.241.223.111
 - routing policy: how r53 responds to queries
   - Simple, route traffic to a single resource, if multiple values (IP addresses) are returned the client chooses a random one
-  - Weighted: control the % of the requests that go to each resource
+  - Weighted: routing policy control the % of the requests that go to each resource
   - Failover: done with health checks, if one is not healthy, switch
   - Latency-based: redirect to the resource that has the least latency
   - Geolocation: based on where the user is located